Skip to main content

 Health Canada No Objection letters (NOLs) must be included with amendment submissions for clinical trials when applicable.
 REB approval will not be granted until the NOL is received.

-For full board review attach:
+For full board review please submit the following documents:

 Expedited Review